opennetworkinglab/aether-docs/edge_deployment/bess_upf_deployment.rst

 BESS UPF enabled edge setup requires three additional user plane subnets apart from the default K8S subnets.

-* **enb**: Used to provide eNBs with connectivity to SD-Core and UPF.
+* **enb**: Used to provide eNB/gNB radios with connectivity to SD-Core and UPF.

 * **access**: Used to provide UPF with connectivity to eNBs.

-* **core**: Used to provide UPF with edge services as well as the Internet access.
+* **core**: Used to provide UPF with edge services, local breakout, and internet access.
+This naming comes from the P4 UPF, and is used for uniformity

 To help your understanding, the following example ACE environment will be used in the rest of the guide.

 .. image:: images/bess-upf-example-network.svg